BjornRuytenberg/tcfp/README.md

 # Thunderbolt Controller Firmware Patcher
 Thunderbolt Controller Firmware Patcher, or tcfp, is a proof of concept that is used as part of the Thunderspy attacks as detailed at [thunderspy.io](https://thunderspy.io).
-This readme is a work in progress.

 ## Requirements
 Thunderbolt Controller Firmware Patcher requires Python 3.4 or later.